 I could tell that he was an older gentleman, but he was incredibly spry and I said to him “You are so happy and fit, what’s your secret?” to which he replied, with a smile, “I am 87 years old and I eat a rainbow everyday.”
 He went on to tell me that daily he makes it a point to eat food that is every color in the rainbow (veggies too).
 It was one of those moments that stuck with me, and every time I think about the word rainbow I remember what he said.

 I love fresh fruit salad on its own, but I wanted to add some zest to it, so I made a honey ginger-lime dressing.
 For the fruit salad: wash all the fruits thoroughly and cut into small pieces.
 For the dressing: Combine 1/4 cup of honey with a tablespoon of freshly grated ginger, some lime zest and 1/2 cup of fresh lime juice.
 Mix well and drizzle over the fruit salad.
 Just like salt does to chocolate, the lime elevates the fruit.
 Chill before serving.

 I have only one tip for buying delicious fruit.
-Taste it.
+Taste it!
 I open every container of strawberries, blueberries, raspberries, grapes and cherries and I sample them in the supermarket to make sure they are not too green or too ripe.
-For fruits that you can’t sample like pineapple (unless you have frighteningly sharp teeth), my best tip for making sure that pineapple is ripe is to pull at one of the leaves, if it comes off it is ready.
+For fruits that you can’t sample like pineapple, my best tip for making sure that pineapple is ripe is to pull up on one of the leaves, if it comes off – it is ready.